Navy Grog: Original Don the Beachcomber Navy Grog

-To make the original Don the Beachcomber Navy Grog, place in a cocktail shaker 3/4 ounce (22 mL) each fresh lime juice, white grapefruit juice, and club soda; 1 ounce (30 mL) each gold Demerara rum, dark Jamaican rum, and white Cuban or Puerto Rican rum; and 1 ounce (30 mL) honey mix (1:1 honey and water).
-Shake with ice, then strain into a glass with crushed ice (or ice formed into a cone around a straw).
-There are several variant recipes, however, and most of these use fresh lime juice and grapefruit juice along with the rums.
+To make the original Don the Beachcomber Navy Grog, place in a cocktail shaker all the above ingredients, and shake with ice; then strain into a glass with crushed ice (or ice formed into a cone around a straw).

+There are several variant recipes, and most of these use fresh lime juice and grapefruit juice along with the rums.
 Some, though, also add passionfruit juice, while others use guava juice or club soda water instead.
 Some recipes specify a sweetening agent of honey mixed with unsalted butter, while others use honey mixed with water.
 Unlike other famous tiki cocktails such as the Zombie or Mai Tai, Navy Grog uses no exotically flavored syrups such as orgeat or falernum.